 While every patient's visit will be different, your chiropractor will have an SOP to go through this approximate list each time to ensure nothing is missed:

 Gather all exercise bands used and submerge into bucket with disinfectant solution of Lysol, Bleach, or Hydrogen Peroxide

-Spray all foam pads, mats, and foam rollers used with 70+% alcohol or wipe with Lysol wipes
+Spray all foam pads, mats, and foam rollers used with 70+% alcohol

 The foot and middle sections are wiped first with one wipe, including any adjustment knobs on the side of the table